eroh92/django-media-bundler/README.rst

        "path": MEDIA_ROOT + "/scripts/",
        "url": MEDIA_URL + "/scripts/",
        "minify": True,  # If you want to minify your source.
+       "closure": True, # If you want to use closure to minify your source.
        "files": (
            "foo.js",
            "bar.js",